Sixhaven metro station: History

 The station was not featured in the 1968 metro plan released by the information office of the municipality.
 In a 1995 article of de Volkskrant, Sixhaven was shown on a map as a possible station.
-The station was removed from the plan in October 2003 due to the little number of expected passengers as well as a doubling in the expected costs to €30 million.
+The station was removed from the plan in October 2003, due to the little number of expected passengers as well as a doubling in the expected costs to €30 million.

 A 2009 investigation concluded that a stations with 4 tracks was still possible.
-In 2015 however, it was concluded that the development of Sixhaven en nearby Overhoeks was too unpredictable to allow the creation of a transportation model for the area.
+In 2015 however, it was concluded that the development of Sixhaven and nearby Overhoeks was too unpredictable to allow the creation of a transportation model for the area.
 Alderman Pieter Litjens said that a station could still be constructed if it was necessary in the long term.
 It was reported in 2017 that the station could be constructed while the line was already running with minimal disruption of the metro traffic, but that the municipality would re-evaluate the station in 2020.

 The station was cancelled indefinitely in January 2021, following reports estimating that it would cost €150 million, compared to only €45 million in 2017.
 The station would've allowed for the line to run at a higher frequency.
 Locals complained that no alternative transportation method was provided to replace the station.